mikeAdamss/V4andRecipes/README.md

 This will include our branched (V4 enabled) version of databaker, along with all python libraries and helper scipts/tools used in the wider data transformation processes.

-If you want to test via a full transforamtion, start with the ASHE Table 7 script (source data is linked in its repo).
+If you want to test via a full transformation, start with the ASHE Table 7 script (source data is linked in its repo).

 # Details